bananablossom/landing-page/README.md

 # landing-page

 Finally!
-My very first CSS Project from The Odin's Fpundations Course.
+My very first CSS Project from The Odin's Foundations Course.
 At first, I was lost and did not know how to start from a blank html page, I did try to finish the mock up within 3 days but I was not satisified with the result.
 First, I did not feel that I am putting the margin and padding properly and if its in the right places,